-The Spinning Wheel, the bright and airy restaurant in Margaret Griffin’s prize winning Garden Centre in Dripsey, is famous for (at least) two things: Granny and glass.
-You may not get to see Granny – she’s usually very busy with the baking - but when you take your seat in the restaurant, you’ll see the glass all around you, giving you great views of the colours of the garden centre itself and, on one side, of the Dripsey River.
+Formerly The Spinning Wheel, the bright and airy restaurant in Margaret Griffin’s prize winning Garden Centre in Dripsey, is now known as the Garden Restaurant and Café @ Griffins, reflecting the great views it offers of the colourful garden centre itself and, on one side, of the Dripsey River.

-Indeed, if it is a fine day, you may prefer one of the outdoor tables and perhaps have a view of water skiers on the river below.
+On a fine day, the outdoor tables are tempting too, and perhaps have a view of water skiers on the river below.
 And it is not just the views that are great.
 So too is the food.
 You may have your breakfast here, a substantial lunch or a lingering afternoon tea.
 And, all day, there are salads and sandwiches to be had.

-There’s nothing overly ambitious at The Spinning Wheel, but local ingredients are carefully sourced and well prepared, so the simple meals served are really lovely.
+There’s nothing overly ambitious at the Garden Restaurant and Café, but local ingredients are carefully sourced and well prepared, so the simple meals served are really lovely.
 You may start with a hearty breakfast, maybe featuring black and white pudding.
 Maher’s supply the coffees, Barry’s the teas.

 And if it is not the time for a full meal, do at least enjoy some of the traditional baking that is central to the operation – and perhaps take home one or two of Granny Griffin's freshly baked loaves, or one of the cakes so temptingly displayed at the counter.